 Government and Official Updates

-- Canada Emergency Business Account — Up to $40,000 loan, interest free for one year through financial institutions but fully backed by the federal government.
-For some businesses, up to $10,000 may be forgivable
+- Updated Eligibility Criteria Canada Emergency Business Account — Up to $40,000 loan, interest free for one year through financial institutions but fully backed by the federal government.
+For eligible businesses, up to $10,000 will be forgiven.
+Eligibility for this program is now extended to include sole-proprietors, businesses that rely on contractors, and family-owned corporations that pay employees through dividends rather than payroll.
+Contact your financial institutions for details.

 - Tax Flexibility — Businesses can defer paying income tax until September 1, 2020.
 GST payments, duties, and other remittances can be deferred until June